Scientology in Australia: Beginnings

-Banning and legal status
+Legal status and government inquiries

 Government criticism of the Church of Scientology was begun by a Victorian public servant, Eric Cunningham Dax, the founding chairman of the Mental Hygiene Authority of Victoria (later known as the Mental Health Authority).
 Giving testimony at the Anderson Report inquiry in 1964 he stated that "Since 1961 he had been increasingly concerned by information reaching the Mental Health Authority about people paying large sums of money for 'Scientology' courses."
 As part of these efforts, in 1962, Dax wrote to the Minister of Health in each Australian state, warning of what he considered to be the dangers of this new religion.

 In November 1963, John Galbally, a member of the Victorian Legislative Council "accused the scientology movement of using blackmail and intimidation" which he said "could lead to suicides".
 Galbally proposed 'a Private Member's Bill to deal with scientology' and the following week the government announced a proposed inquiry.